User100677/COMP2042_CW_hcyys1/README.md

 -I extracted "getBallCount", "isBallLost", "ballEnd" and "resetBallCount" method from Wall class and into "BallAmount" class which I created.
 *Single responsibility class.
+-I extracted "makeSingleTypeLevel" method, "makeChessboardLevel" method and "makeLevels" method from "Wall Class" to it own class call "LevelCreation" class.